kxr/indexmanagement-scripts-debug/README.md

 - **indexmanagement-scripts-debug-always**: Debugging scripts with configMap.
 These scripts output debug information on every (successful or failed) run.
 - **indexmanagement-scripts-debug-onerror**: Debugging scripts with configMap.
 These scripts will only output debug information if the job fails.
 - **im-debug-captures**: Some sample debug logs of failed jobs captured in a test cluster.
+- **indexmanagement-scripts-with-retries**: A workaround implemented such that the script tries 3 times before failing.

+### Debug Scripts

+These debug scripts are modified to log debugging information when the cronjob/scripts runs.
+The debug information can help identify the root cause of these random but recurring failing jobs.

 To use the debug scripts, create the configMap (from either indexmanagement-scripts-debug-onerror/ or indexmanagement-scripts-debug-always/) and then patch the cronjobs to use this configmap instead.
 For example: